STAR GAZING - An award-winning novel

 In 2010 STAR GAZING topped Woman's Weekly's reader poll for Favourite Romantic Novel 1960-2010.
 Katie Fforde presented Linda with a trophy at a champagne breakfast organised by the Romantic Novelists' Association.

 "This was a joy to read from the first page to the last...
 Romantic and quirky and beautifully written."

 "Touching and perceptive."

 Emma Lee-Potter writing in the Daily Express

 "A thoughtful yet romantic read...
 A good book for a group as there would be much to discuss."

 "This wonderful novel is by turns passionate, funny and truly moving - a compulsive page-turner to the very end."

 "Linda Gillard is an original and versatile author.
 Always challenging, I never know what to expect from her novels - except a gripping investigation of the twists of human life and love.
 All this, and heroes to die for."

-Gillian Philip, author of FIREBRAND (Strident) and CROSSING THE LINE (Bloomsbury)
+Gillian Philip, author of the REBEL ANGELS series (Strident)

 UNTYING THE KNOT - A romantic drama